BillJr99/Ursinus-CIE100-Fall2024/_pages/Assignments/asmt-essay1.md

 [^1]: Essay prompts and instructions were adapted from assignments by Stephanie Mackler from the Education Department and Talia Argondezzi, the Director of the Writing and Speaking Program.

-[^2]: This concept of writing as taken place in a "They Say/I Say" format is taken directly from the following source: Birkenstein, Cathy and Gerald Graff. _They Say/ I Say: the moves that matter in academic writing, 4__th_ _edition._ New York: W. W. Norton Co, 2018.
+[^2]: This concept of writing as taken place in a "They Say/I Say" format is taken directly from the following source: Birkenstein, Cathy and Gerald Graff.
+They Say/I Say: the moves that matter in academic writing, 4th edition.
+New York: W. W. Norton Co, 2018.